A Tour of the Bird and Flower Market with LTL Shanghai

 Tiny stores flank the walkway displaying shelves of fish tanks, cages with small and large furry friends, plants, the aforementioned crickets in neat containers, and even jewelries and decorations like mini sculptures and beautiful vases.
 There are display shelves both inside and outside of the stores.
 Not an inch of space is wasted.

 Being a small pet lover myself, I was immediately drawn to the display of rabbits, hamsters, and squirrels.

 You can also find few vendors that sell kittens and puppies.
-Sadly, the conditions that these animals live in are nowhere near those of in western countries.
-But most people don’t seem to be too bothered by it.
-Perhaps it’s a cultural thing.
+Sadly, the conditions that these animals live in are nowhere near those of in Western countries.
+Don’t worry, it’s still decent!
+Most people aren’t too bothered by it.

 If you’re here to find greenery to add to your abode, you’ve come to the right place.

 You can find a myriad of indoor and outdoor plants like succulents (多肉), Chinese rose (月季), lucky bamboo (富贵竹), bonsai (盆栽), devil’s ivy (绿萝) just to name a few.

 Cricket fighting (斗蟋蟀) has been a popular pastime in China for one thousand years since the Tang Dynasty.

 Emperors and commoners alike enjoyed this blood sport.
 Another name for cricket is Qu Qu (蛐蛐), which is a phonetic similar to the sound they make.

 You will see people in the market standing while holding an opened box on one hand and a straw stick on the other poking at the content inside the box.
 That is one way cricket fans determine how belligerent the cricket will be on the battlefield.

 Even though I was aware of this popular activity, I was still surprised to find the variety of crickets there are and I definitely did not expect some of them to cost as high as 200 rmb!